Salary Arbitration Eligibles | Federal News Network

 OAKLAND (7) — Chris Bassitt, rhp; Mark Canha, of-1b; Robbie Grossman, of; Liam Hendriks, rhp; Sean Manaea, lhp; Chad Pinder, of; Marcus Semien, ss.

-SEATTLE (4) — Mitch Haniger, of; Omar Narváez, c; Mallex Smith, of; Sam Tuivailala, rhp.
+SEATTLE (3) — Mitch Haniger, of; Mallex Smith, of; Sam Tuivailala, rhp.

 TAMPA BAY (5) — Oliver Drake, rhp; Tyler Glasnow, rhp; Tommy Pham, of; Daniel Robertson, inf; Chaz Roe, rhp.